-- If you are depending on the library you may consider speeding up your build by invoking ngcc(angular compatible compiler) in an npm post-install script via change package.json.
+- If you are depending on the library you may consider speeding up your build by invoking cc(angular compatible compiler) in an npm post-install script via change package.json.

-- In this file is defers from default one, you need to annually change server.ts back to server.ts manually.
+- This file is deferred from the default one, you need to annually change server.ts back to server.ts manually.

 - Angular 9 introduced a global $localize() function that needs to be loaded if you depend on angular internationalization (i18n)